 - These taste like baked oatmeal crossed with a muffin.

 - Use honey or maple syrup as you prefer.
+(Avoid honey for babies under age 1.)

-- Make them standard size or as mini muffins.
+- Make them as standard size or mini muffins.

 I’d love to hear your feedback if you’d tried this recipe so please comment below to share!